david-youster/really-simple-rss/README.md

 Simple feed reader for Firefox, written using the Webextensions API.

+## License

+This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at [http://mozilla.org/MPL/2.0/].

 ## Acknowledgements

 Main icon made by [Freepik](http://www.freepik.com) from [www.flaticon.com](http://www.flaticon.com) is licensed by [Creative Commons BY 3.0](http://creativecommons.org/licenses/by/3.0/)